 Carrageenan reduces the activity of certain beneficial enzymes in human cells.

-Studies have identified several ways in which food-grade carrageenan affects the health in negative way.
+Studies have identified several ways in which food-grade carrageenan affects the health in a negative way.